Latest NewsBNAC organised various activities related to Nepal during its 17th Nepal Study Days in Edinburgh

 This year, there were altogether 8 high-quality submissions for the award.
 PhD students and recent graduates (within two years of graduation) from the social sciences or the humanities, registered in South Asian or European universities and conducting research about Nepal or the Nepali cultural world, were eligible to take part in the competition by submitting a chapter or paper from their PhD research.

-The prize, worth £250, will be awarded at a function during the 17th Nepal Study Days (Nepal Conference) on 15-16th April 2019 in Durham.
+The prize, worth £250, will be awarded at a function during the 17th Nepal Study Days (Nepal Conference) on 15-16th April 2019 in Edinburgh.

 The Prize was set up by the BNAC in 2017 to encourage and reward excellent research chapter/paper by a PhD student or recent PhD graduate.
 There are prizes available in America, and prizes exist for writing a Master’s thesis but there was no such prize for PhD students in Europe or South Asia researching Nepal.